Discover what you are naturally good at

 10 Examples of Hard Skills Students

-You will find a list of hard skills for students that can contribute to your current and long-term success below.
+You will find a list of hard skills for students that can contribute to your current and long-term success below [6].
+Some of these are job-specific but can give you a competitive edge even if the job does not specifically require this skill.

 Considerable experience within a field

-No doubt, if you can volunteer or become an intern in a field before searching for a full-time job, employers will see that you are dedicated and have more knowledge than other applicants.
+If you can volunteer or become an intern in a field before searching for a full-time job, employers will see that you are dedicated and have more knowledge and applied skills than other new graduates.

 Search engine optimization